Neutrino Oscillation parameter determination at INO-ICAL using track and hit information from GEANT: Methodology

-The \textbf{data} and the \textbf{theory} samples have been binned according to the scheme described above.
-Each entry of the \textbf{theory} sample is divided by \textbf{99}.
-Thus, the theoretical prediction for a five-year muon event sample has been obtained if the values of the oscillation parameters were equal to the chosen test values.
-Since this \textbf{theory} event sample is generated by scaling a huge generated sample, it is expected that the effect of fluctuations in each entry is negligibly small.
-On the other hand, event number fluctuations are expected to distort both the track momentum and track direction distributions in the \textbf{data} event sample.
+The \textit{data} and the \textit{theory} samples were binned according to the scheme described above.
+Each entry of the \textit{theory} sample was divided by 99.
+As the theory samples were obtained by down scaling a very large generated sample, the effect of fluctuations was negligible.
+On the other hand, event number fluctuations were expected to distort the event distributions in each of the kinematic variables in the \textit{data} sample.

+The survival probabilities depend on the distance travelled by the neutrinos.
+An accurate estimate of this distance requires a precise value of $\cos \theta_{\rm track}$.
+A bin size of 0.2 was chosen for this variable in ref. \cite{Rebin:2018fdl}.
+On the other hand, we chose a much finer bin size of 0.05, expecting this to lead to a much better precision in $|\Delta m^2_{31}|$.

-\subsection{Systematic Errors and \texorpdfstring{$\chi^2$}{TEXT} ~ Calculation}
+\subsection{Systematic errors and \texorpdfstring{$\chi^2$}{TEXT} ~ calculation}

-The \textbf{theory} event sample is calculated using standard inputs for atmospheric neutrino fluxes and cross-sections.
-However, these inputs have uncertainties associated with them.
-They have been taken into account as systematic errors through the method of pulls.
-Usually three systematic errors are considered: a) normalization error, b) energy dependent tilt error and c) zenith angle dependent error.
-The second and third errors are defined in terms of neutrino energy and direction, respectively.
+The \textit{theory} event sample was calculated with Kamiokande atmospheric neutrino fluxes and cross-sections implemented in the NUANCE event generator as inputs.
+However, these inputs had uncertainties associated with them.
+They were taken into account as systematic errors through the method of pulls \cite{Gonzalez-Garcia:2004pka}.
+Usually three systematic errors were considered: a) normalization error, b) energy-dependent tilt error and c) zenith angle dependent error.
+The second and third errors were defined in terms of neutrino energy and direction, respectively.
 But in our analysis, the variables used are track momentum and direction.
-Hence, the systematic errors specified as functions of neutrino energy and direction have to be transformed into functions of track momentum and track direction.
-Following the method used in \cite{Nizam:2019eim} the neutrino energy dependent tilt error has been transformed to track momentum dependent tilt error and neutrino direction dependent error has been transformed to reconstructed track direction dependent error.
-These two errors have been assumed to be independent of each other.
-As described in the 3-variable binning scheme, some events have been binned using the non-track hit information.
-An overall $5\%$ systematic error has been considered for each of those bins.
-This has been assumed to be independent of the momentum and direction of the longest track.
-The method of pulls has been used to apply the systematic errors.
+Hence, the systematic errors specified as functions of neutrino energy and direction had to be transformed into functions of track momentum and track direction.
+In ref. \cite{Nizam:2019eim} transfer matrices were constructed to convert the neutrino energy-dependent tilt error to track momentum-dependent tilt error and neutrino direction-dependent error to reconstructed track direction-dependent error.
+These two errors were assumed to be independent of each other.
+As described in section \ref{Chap10:sec1c}, some events were binned using the non-track hit information.
+An overall $0.05$ systematic error was considered for each of those bins.
+This was assumed to be independent of the momentum and direction of the longest track.